joenot443/Spritekit-Force-Directed/README.md

 Nodes are created and simulated in the ScrollScene.m file.
 Panning and zooming the SpriteKit scene  is largely based off of the excellent ScrollKit project by bobmoff (https://github.com/bobmoff/ScrollKit).

+The simulation relies on a modified implementation of Hooke's Law and Coulomb's Law to calculate the forces on every node.
+This is the 'classic' approach to force directed graphs.

 The macros SPEED, DAMPING, and MIN_ENERGY can be changed in ScrollScene to adjust portions of the simulation.

 The macros REPULSION, RELATED_REPULSION, ATTRACTION, CENTER_REPEL, and CENTER_ATTRACT can be changed in Node to change the behaviour of the Nodes.
 Adjusting the values is a very fine balancing act, it is generally recommended to leave their default values.

 Once a steady state has been reached (sceneEnergy < MIN_ENERGY), the simulation is halted.

-The easiest way to implement this project is to add ScrollScene and Node to your SpriteKit project.
+The easiest way to implement this project is to add ScrollScene, Node, VectorMath and EdgeNode to your SpriteKit project.
 Initialize ScrollScene as a SpriteKit scene on a UIViewController, call buildNodes() on ScrollScene and the simulation should begin.

 ##TODO